Private Wolf Watching and Winter Wildlife

 November- May

-8-10 hours
+8-10 hours 7:00AM

-Max 6 people
+Max 11 people per group

 Description

-Frost covered bison, white mountains, and wolves howling in the distance.
+Frost covered bison, snowy mountains, and wolves howling in the distance!
 Yellowstone is a true winter wonderland.
-It is a great time of the year to observe the ecological connection between all the different species that roam this wild place.
+This is a great time of the year to observe wolves, moose, bison, elk, big horn sheep and several other species interacting on this frozen landscape.
+Our tour will focus on Yellowstone’s Lamar Valley undoubtedly one of the prime wildlife viewing spots in all of North America

 Highlights